kelen-argosi/obsidian-progressive/README.md

 Reload Obsidian and enable the plugin.
 ## Funding

-If you like this plugin, you can support its development by giving constructive feedback.
+If you like this plugin, you cannot support its development:

 ---
 ## API Documentation